New research shows probiotics reduce Group B strep infection in pregnancy.

 Clinical trials, have shown that the two strains of bacteria in ‘For women’ both greatly increase the efficacy of antibiotic treatment for BV5 Anukam et al, 2006, and also improve symptoms when used as a stand-alone treatment6 Cianci et al, 2008.
 Eradicating BV could be one step in the right direction on your clients fertility journey...

-Both this new study, showing that Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® is effective at resolving Group B streptococcus infection in pregnant women, and also the earlier trials that show its efficacy in the treatment and prevention of Bacterial Vaginosis, thrush and Urinary Tract Infections, build a strong case for recommending ‘For women’ in clinical practice.
+Both this new study, showing that Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® is effective at resolving Group B streptococcus infection in pregnant women, and also the earlier trials that show its efficacy in the treatment and prevention of Bacterial Vaginosis, thrush and Urinary Tract Infections.

 As demonstrated, it can be safely used in pregnancy, and in women at greater risk of infection, such as menopausal women or those on hormone medications.